MridulPandey17/web3_mridulpandey/README.md

 sevices including lenders and borrowers.
 I have used python language in this program.

-The program starts with creating a class named loan and is followed by defining the constructors storing the personal details of the user i.e. the object.
+To start with the program import loan from loanfinal The program starts with creating a class named loan and is followed by defining the constructors storing the personal details of the user i.e. the object.
 Then the user is asked to choose if he or she is